gamworld/.github/profile/README.md

 <img src="https://i.ibb.co/7NWYpLm4/accuracy-in-fragpunk.jpg" alt="headshot accuracy in fragpunk" border="0">

-Now that we've explored what effects your aim, here are five game-changing techniques for enhancing your FragPunk headshot accuracy.
-Here are five game-changing tricks to dramatically improve your accuracy;
+Now that we've explored what effects your aim, here are Seven game-changing techniques for enhancing your FragPunk headshot accuracy.
+Here are Seven game-changing tricks to dramatically improve your accuracy;

 ### 1. Use Aim Trainers (Aim Lab, Kovaak’s)